carmine560/trading-assistant/README.md

 action consisting of a sequence of commands, this script can:

   * Show required windows,
-  * Calculate the maximum share size for a market order on margin trading,
+  * Calculate the maximum number of shares for a market order on margin trading,
   * Manipulate widgets to prepare your order,
   * Trigger actions using the mouse and keyboard,
   * Schedule actions.